harfbuzz/harfbuzz/RELEASING.md

 7. "make release-files".
 Enter your GPG password.
 This creates a sha256 hash and signs it.

-8. Now that you have release files built, commit NEWS and configure.ac changes, as well as any REPLACEME changes you made.
+8. Now that you have release files, commit NEWS, configure.ac, and src/hb-version.h, as well as any REPLACEME changes you made.
 The commit message is simply the release number.
 Eg. "1.4.7"